Applying for a court hearing - rental disputes

 - Court application (Form 12) is used for general disputes (such as unpaid rent, damage to property), a dispute where the amount being sought is greater than the bond, or circumstances arising from family and domestic violence.
 If you are in a family violence situation, helpful notes have been developed on how to complete the Form 12.

 If applying in person, make sure you use the right form.
 You should complete either a Form 6 or Form 12.
 Ask the court staff if you are still unsure.

-The lessor is entitled to be represented by a property manager.
-Both tenants and lessors are entitled to be represented by a person employed or engaged by a not-for-profit organisation who must lodge with the Magistrates Court Form 24: Authorisation for an agent to present a party’s case.
-You will need to attach this form to the Form 6 or Form 12 before you submit it to the Magistrates Court.
+Both tenants and lessors are entitled to be represented by a property manager or a person employed or engaged by a not-for-profit organisation.
+You must complete Form 24: Authorisation for an agent to present a party’s case, attach it to the Form 6 or Form 12 and submit them together to the Magistrates Court.